-The ability to analyse financial statements using ratios and percentages to assess the performance of organisations is a skill that will be tested in many of ACCA’s exam papers.
+The ability to analyse financial statements using ratios and percentages to assess the performance of organisations is a skill that will be tested in many of ACCA’s exams.
 It will also be regularly used by successful candidates in their future careers.

-The Paper F2/FMA syllabus introduces candidates to performance measurement and requires candidates to be able to 'Discuss and calculate measures of financial performance (profitability, liquidity, activity and gearing) and non-financial measures'.
-This article will focus on measures of financial performance and will detail the skills and knowledge expected from candidates in the Paper F2/FMA exam.
+The FMA/MA syllabus introduces candidates to performance measurement and requires candidates to be able to 'Discuss and calculate measures of financial performance (profitability, liquidity, activity and gearing) and non-financial measures'.
+This article will focus on measures of financial performance and will detail the skills and knowledge expected from candidates in the FMA/MA exam.

 Profitability ratios, as their name suggests, measure the organisation’s ability to deliver profits.
 Profit is necessary to give investors the return they require, and to provide funds for reinvestment in the business.
 Three ratios are commonly used.